How to Fix PS4 Database Is Corrupted Error?

 2. Start PS4 in Safe Mode by pressing the power button and holding it until you hear two beeps.

-3. Connect controller to the console via USB cable.
+3. Connect the controller to the console via USB cable.

-5. Press cross (X) button on the controller to start rebuilding the database.
+5. Press the cross (X) button on the controller to start rebuilding the database.

 [NOTE]: The rebuilding process may take time, depending upon the amount of data stored on the hard drive, and other factors.

-[CAUTION]: Reinstalling the OS on PS4 would delete all users and their data stored on PS4 hard drive.
-If you don’t have a backup, use a data recovery software such as Stellar Data Recovery to recover your data before reinstalling.
+[CAUTION]: Reinstalling the OS on PS4 would delete all users and their data stored on the PS4 hard drive.
+If you don’t have a backup, use data recovery software such as Stellar Data Recovery for Windows to recover your data before reinstalling.

-[NOTE]: To recover data by using the recovery tool, considering the following:
+[NOTE]: To recover data by using the recovery tool, consider the following:

 Steps to reinstall the OS: